Last update date: 5/13/21

 When is the community projected to start construction and homes be ready to move in?

-Land development is currently scheduled to start in December of this year, with vertical construction slated to start in spring 2021, and first move-ins during fall 2021.
+Land development is underway with vertical construction slated to start in spring 2021, and first move-ins during fall 2021.
 The entire community is anticipated to be complete in 2023.

 What are the base prices and features of the townhome models?